-MED4 did not grow when sparged to the lowest [O2] of 2.5 µM (Fig. 3).
-2.5 µM O2 growth experiments were not conducted for 4 and 16 h photoperiods, as no reproducible growth occurred when MED4 was exposed to 8 and 12 h photoperiods.
+MED4 did not grow when sparged to the lowest [O2] of 2.5 µM (Fig 3A).
+2.5 µM O2 growth rate experiments were not conducted for 4 and 16 h photoperiods, as no reproducible growth occurred when MED4 was exposed to 8 and 12 h photoperiods under [O2] of 2.5 µM .

-Fig. 3: Chlorophyll specific growth rate (d-1) for Prochlorococcus marinus MED4 (High-Light (HLI) near surface clade) vs. photoperiod (h).
+Fig 3.
+A. Chlorophyll specific growth rate (d-1) for Prochlorococcus marinus MED4 (High-Light (HLI) near surface clade) vs. photoperiod (h).
 Rows separate data from levels of imposed dissolved O2 concentrations (250 µM, 25 µM and 2.5 µM).
 Columns separate data from 3 levels of peak imposed Photosynthetically Active Radiation (PAR; 30, 90 and 180 µmol photons m-2 s-1).
 Colours represent the imposed spectral waveband (nm).
 Large circles show mean or single determinations of growth rate from logistic curve fits; small circles show values for replicate determinations, if any: replicates often fall with larger circles.
+B. Contour plot of a Generalized Additive Model (GAM) representing the chlorophyll specific growth rate (d-1) for Prochlorococcus marinus MED4 grown under 660 nm (red) or 450 nm (blue) light.
+X-axis is photoperiod (h).
+Y-axis is Photosynethetically Active Radiation (PAR, µmol photons m-2 s-1).
+Top left panel represents the model under 250 µM of O2 and red light.
+Bottom left panel represents the model under 25 µM of O2 and red light.
+Top right panel represents the model under 250 µM of O2 and blue light.
+Bottom right panel represents the model under 25 µM of O2 and blue light.
+Legends represent a colour gradient of growth rate from no growth (white) to 1.00 d-1 (dark red or dark blue).
+Labeled contour lines indicate the 90%, 50%, and 10% quantiles for achieved growth rate.

-The GAM model in Fig. 4 summarizes MED4 growth responses to red (A and B) or blue (C and D) peak PAR and photoperiod across 2 imposed oxygen concentrations.
-Under 250 µM O2 MED4 achieved fastest growth rates above peak blue light of ~180 µmol photons m-2 s-1, and the longest photoperiod of 16, indicated by the 0.64 d-1 contour line representing the 90th percentile of maximum achieved growth rate (Fig. 4C).
-Growth decreased with decreasing photoperiod and decreasing peak PAR.
-Under red light growth was generally slower but the pattern of growth responses to photoperiod and PAR was similar (Fig. 4A).
-Note the exclusion of MED4 from growth under 4 h photoperiod under both red and blue light (Fig. 4).
-Under 25 µM O2 MED4 showed similar growth responses, but was excluded from both 4 and 8 h photoperiods.
+The GAM model in Fig 3B summarizes MED4 growth rate responses to red or blue peak PAR and photoperiod across 2 imposed oxygen concentrations.
+Under 250 µM O2 MED4 achieved fastest growth rates above peak blue light of ~180 µmol photons m-2 s-1, and the longest photoperiod of 16 h, indicated by the 0.64 d-1 contour line representing the 90th percentile of maximum achieved growth rate (Fig 3B).
+Growth rates decreased with decreasing photoperiod and decreasing peak PAR.
+Under red light, growth rates were generally slower but the pattern of growth rate responses to photoperiod and PAR was similar (Fig 3B).
+Note the exclusion of MED4 from growth under 4 h photoperiod under both red and blue light (Fig 3B).
+Under 25 µM O2 MED4 showed similar growth rate responses, but was excluded from both 4 and 8 h photoperiods.
 MED4 did not grow under 2.5 µM O2, so no GAM model was run.
-Considering the range of PAR levels, and spectral bands that MED4 can utilize, MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions, characterized by a lower level of blue light, subject to the limitation of a photoperiod of more than 4 h, even after depth attenuation of light.
-The photoregimes of winter temperate zones, due to shorter photoperiods, exclude MED4 from growth at any depth, however temperate photoperiods and light levels for the remainder of the year are potentially adequate to support MED4 growth, if water temperatures warm into the clade HLI tolerance range.
+Considering the range of PAR levels, and spectral wavebands that MED4 can utilize, MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions, characterized by a lower level of blue light, subject to the limitation of a photoperiod of more than 4 h, even after depth attenuation of light.
+The photoregimes of winter temperate zones, due to shorter photoperiods, exclude MED4 from growth at deeper regions, however temperate photoperiods and light levels for the remainder of the year are potentially adequate to support MED4 growth, if water temperatures warm into the clade HLI tolerance range.